Sourav Chakraborty (comedian)

-Sourav Chakraborty (born Sourav Satish Chakraborty) is an Indian voice artist, actor and comedian who is most known for voicing the titular characters of the popular Indian television animated series Motu Patlu.
+Sourav Satish Chakraborty is an Indian actor and comedian who is most known for voicing the titular characters of the popular Indian television animated series Motu Patlu.

 Career

 Sourav appeared in many programs as a comedian in mid-2000s.
-He became popular for mimicking various Bollywood actors e.g. Shah Rukh Khan, Sunny Deol, Paresh Rawal, Sunil Shetty, Mithun Chakraborty, Akshay Kumar, etc. in the 2009 animated TV series Oggy and the Cockroaches for Nickelodeon.
+He became popular for mimicking various Bollywood actors e.g. Shah Rukh Khan, Sunny Deol, Paresh Rawal, Sunil Shetty, Mithun Chakraborty, Akshay Kumar, etc. in the 1999 animated TV series Oggy and the Cockroaches for Nickelodeon.

 Sourav has appeared in various television serials among which are F.I.R., Bhabiji Ghar Par Hain!.
 He also runs Siddha Tara Productions studio in his hometown.